Skip to main contentSkip to navigation

 The read/write heads crashed after a drop, or the spindle motor seized.
 Requires sourcing exact-match donor heads (same model, firmware revision, and production batch), swapping them in our 0.02 micron ULPA-filtered clean bench, and imaging sector by sector with DeepSpar Disk Imager for error-tolerant reads.

 Encrypted WD My Passport or My Book models with a failed bridge require firmware-tier recovery at $600–$900.
-This covers desoldering the flash chip, reading out the Data Encryption Key, and transplanting it to a donor bridge board.
+This covers preserving or reconstructing the bridge encryption path, reading supported metadata with PC-3000, and imaging only after the decrypted data path is available.

 Data Recovery Standards & Verification